For Your Validation: Background

-History
+Promotion

-Rose recorded For Your Validation between January and June 2024 and wrote it about the symptoms of her OCD, having also written her first EP – 2024's Rumination As Ritual – about her condition.
-On 16 September that year, she released the lead single "Oh My", an alt-pop track she co-wrote with its producer Tommy Baxter.
-Released alongside a video directed by Phoebe Lettice Thompson, the track was written about starting to love someone but feeling insecure and wanting to suit a partner exactly.
-Dork rated the track as the 92nd best of the year, with Dan Harrison writing that the track "sways into your consciousness with the confidence of someone who knows they're about to become your new favourite thing", while Stuart Clark of Hot Press wrote in January 2025 that lines like "He gives me head while I've been losing mine" are "guaranteed to make your Aunt Bridie blush".
+On 16 September 2024, she released the lead single "Oh My", an alt-pop track she co-wrote with its producer Tommy Baxter.
+It was released alongside a video directed by Phoebe Lettice Thompson, the track was written about starting to love someone but feeling insecure and wanting to suit a partner exactly.

-Rose announced the EP in October 2024 alongside the futurepop track "Imsochillandcool", which was produced by Couros.
+Following the EP's announcement in October 2024, Rose released "Imsochillandcool", which was produced by Couros.
 She wrote the latter with Pura Bliss and about an ex-partner replacing her.
 Thompson also produced a video for the track.
-Robin Murray of Clash described the track as "a blast of self-effacing digi-pop dexterity, one that shouts from the heart".
-Later that month, she announced an eleven-date tour of Europe promoting the EP, which sold out in ten minutes, prompting Rose to book further dates and upgrade several of the venues.
-In December 2024, she released "Pretty World", which she had written with its producer Charlie Hugall during her first few live shows about the feeling of success she experienced after performing.
-Jenessa Williams of The Forty-Five described the track as a combination of "country, baroque-pop and the melodramatics of emo".
+That same month, she announced an eleven-date tour of Europe promoting the EP, which sold out in ten minutes, prompting Rose to book further dates and upgrade several of the venues.

+"Pretty World" was released in December 2024.
+It was written with its producer Charlie Hugall during her first few live shows about the feeling of success she experienced after performing.

 In January 2025, Rose surprise-released "Start All Over", which Rose and Audrey Hobert wrote about wanting a crush to make the first move.
-Josh Scarbrow produced the track.
-Anagricel Duran of NME wrote that the track "opens with a soft, country-reminiscent guitar riff and quickly goes into a pop beat".
-Rose released the EP on AWAL on 17 January 2025, having by then released the EP's closer, "Don't Ask Questions", as a single.
-The EP also contained "Oh My", "Imsochillandcool", "Pretty World", "Start All Over", and a brand new song, "IKYK".
-"Don't Ask Questions" was written about discovering a partner's ex-girlfriend was not similar to her and opting not to investigate further, while "IKYK" was written about unspoken feelings and was described by Emily Savage of DIY as a combination of "vocoder-splashed vocals", "propulsive basslines and cascading percussion".
+Upon the EP's release, "Don't Ask Questions" was released as a single.
+It was written about discovering a partner's ex-girlfriend was not similar to her and opting not to investigate further, while "IKYK" was written about unspoken feelings.

+Critical reception

+Dork rated "Oh My" as the 92nd best of the year.
+Dan Harrison wrote that the track "sways into your consciousness with the confidence of someone who knows they're about to become your new favourite thing", while Stuart Clark of Hot Press wrote in January 2025 that lines like "He gives me head while I've been losing mine" are "guaranteed to make your Aunt Bridie blush".

+Robin Murray of Clash described the "Imsochillandcool" as "a blast of self-effacing digi-pop dexterity, one that shouts from the heart".

+Jenessa Williams of The Forty-Five described the "Pretty World" as a combination of "country, baroque-pop and the melodramatics of emo".